NicholasRabbit/TDD/Notes On JUnit and Mock Frameworks.md

 ### 4, mock entity

 1. You can only get the mock value when **the getter is called**.
 These mock values won't be displayed when debugging.
+If you didn't mock, all the values of fields would be default.
+Hence the default value of primitive data type is 0.

+   **Caution:**  Don't use `assertNotNull` for primitive data type and its package class such as Integer, Long and so on, because 0 is not null and is the default value of a mock Long, Integer and so forth(Why?
+It should be null for these package class.).

 ```java
 		when(compInfo.getSortOrder()).thenReturn(1);